std282/vgm2fur/README.md

 At the moment only SEGA Genesis (YM2612 + SN76489) VGM modules are supported, with following limitations:
 - DAC/PCM is not supported, program will ignore it
-- FM3 special mode is not supported, program will exit with an error
 - CSM is not supported, program will exit with an error